NickSwainston/pulsar_spectra/docs/spectral_fit.rst

     p_\mathrm{best} = \left( \sum_i^T \right)^{-1},

-where :math:`T` is the number of models being considered.
+where :math:`T` is the number of models being tested.
 This probability is included in the legend of each ``pulsar_spectra`` plot to assist with interpreting the fit.

 Models
 ------
-This fit is done for all functions in :ref:`the models module<modelsmodule>` that are included in :py:meth:`pulsar_spectra.models.model_settings`.
+This fit is done for all functions in the :ref:`models module<models_module>` that are included in :py:meth:`pulsar_spectra.models.model_settings`.
 For example, at the time of writing this documentation, the list of models within model settings includes:

 .. code-block:: python